-In the accompanying Statements of Net Position, investments are comprised of certificates of deposit maturing beyond 90 days of purchase, U.S. instrumentality securities and shares in the State Treasury Asset Reserve of Ohio ("STAR Ohio") investment pool.
+In the accompanying Statements of Net Position, investments are comprised of U.S. instrumentality securities and shares in the State Treasury Asset Reserve of Ohio ("STAR Ohio") investment pool.
 Commission investments in STAR Ohio are carried at amortized cost, which approximates fair value.
 All other Commission investments are recorded at fair value based on quoted market prices with all related investment income, including the change in the fair value of investments and realized gains and losses, reflected in the Commission's net income.

 STAR Ohio is an investment pool created pursuant to Ohio statutes and is managed by the Treasurer of the State of Ohio.
 The Commission does not own identifiable securities of the pool; rather, it participates as a shareholder of the pool.
 STAR Ohio is not registered with the Securities and Exchange Commission as an investment company, but does operate in a manner consistent with the provisions of GASB Statement No. 79, Certain Investment Pools and Pool Participants.
 The fair value of the Commission's position in the pool is the same as the value of the pool shares.
-For the years ended December 31, 2020 and 2019, there were no limitations on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.
+For the years ended December 31, 2021 and 2020, there were no limitations on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.